It's Easy to Enrol

 • Estimate the cost of producing a specified medicinal herb crop, itemising the cost components into different categories.

-NATURAL CHEMICALS IN PLANTS AND THEIR EFFECTS ON HEALTH
+NATURAL CHEMICALS IN HERBS AND THEIR EFFECTS ON HEALTH

 Many of the plants which we use to prepare comforting and healing teas, baths, dressings, wines and other remedies can readily be found in the average kitchen.
 Sage, bay leaves, thyme, onions, cinnamon, anise, cardamon and lemons are just a few examples of kitchen foods with medicinal properties.
 Onions for example, can dissolve away dangerous blood clots in the blood vessels.
 Similarly, lemons have long been consumed by sailors on long voyages for their vitamin C content which prevents scurvy.